 Location: Los Angeles, CA

-Alessandra Ferrara - Senior Editor
+Alessandra Ferrara - Managing Editor

 When she was just a wee lass, Alessandra was introduced to her first two best friends, the NES and the Atari that was found hiding in a closet.
 From that day forward, she developed an obsession with video games on any and all platforms that she could get her hands on…As she grew up and her geek seeds blossomed, she fell in love with the world of MMORPGs and developed a borderline unhealthy addiction to Star Wars.
 This, in turn, spiraled into a love and passion for the Sci-Fi world and all of its wonders.
 With dreams of visiting galaxies far far away and one day mastering Klingon, Alessandra strives to hold her nerd flag high on this little planet of ours!

 Favorites: Star Wars, World of Warcraft, Halo, Call of Duty, Coheed and Cambria, The Amory Wars, Caprica, Buffy the Vampire Slayer, Event Horizon, Battlestar Galactica, Star Trek, Super Mario Brothers, Assassin’s Creed, Final Fantasy, Fringe, Dexter, True Blood, Lord of the Rings, The Matrix, Game of Thrones, Batman and Harry Potter